-Margaret Mary Alacoque's visions of the Sacred Heart, her relationship to her Jesuit spiritual director Saint Claude la Colombiere, and the Jesuits' special promotion of devotion to the Sacred Heart warrant, I think, her inclusion here.
+Margaret Mary Alacoque's visions of the Sacred Heart, her relationship to her Jesuit spiritual director Saint Claude la Colombiere, and the Jesuits' special promotion of devotion to the Sacred Heart warrant her inclusion here.
 More

 CANADA, 1981, Kateri's beatification, Scott 885

-The Tekakwitha League in Auriesville, NY and the National Kateri Shrine in Fonda, NY have created special commemorative postmarks, and the US Postal Service set up temporary post offices in Fonda and at the Martyrs Shrine in Auriesville to hand cancel letters using the above special postmarks.
+the Tekakwitha League in Auriesville, NY and the National Kateri Shrine in Fonda, NY created special commemorative postmarks, and the US Postal Service set up temporary post offices in Fonda and at the Martyrs Shrine in Auriesville to hand cancel letters using the above special postmarks.

 Mother Ignacia del Espíritu Santo

-PHILIPPINES, 1984, 3rd centenary of the Congregation of the Religious of the Virgin Mary, Scott 1662-63
+PHILIPPINES, 1984, tercentenary of the Congregation of the Religious of the Virgin Mary, Scott 1662-63